 They have a pretty cool paid service to “create your own Responsinator”, which allows you to create a subdomain on this website and customize the look and feel of the whole page according to your brand or liking and use it as your own online tool.
 They have a yearly and a monthly plan, with very reasonable pricing.

 Test your website on an iPhone and iPad using this online tool.
 Simply enter the URL and press “start test”.
-By default it shows how the website looks on an iPhone (not sure but maybe iPhone 5) and if you want to see it how it looks on an iPad, then you have to click a small fixed button with arrow on the right of the screen which says “iPad” which then makes the site scroll horizontally and display how the URL looks on an iPad.
+By default, it shows how the website looks on an iPhone (maybe iPhone 5 to be exact), and if you want to see how it looks on an iPad, then you have to click a small fixed button with an arrow on the right of the screen which says “iPad”.
+This will make the site scroll horizontally and display how the URL looks on an iPad.
 You also have an option of zooming in and out on the iphone simulator part.
 And when you are done testing and all, you can share the unique URL created for the site you tested on this application.
-Just click the grey button at the bottom of the page “share this page setting” to copy the link provided for you.
+Just click the gray button at the bottom of the page “share this page setting” to copy the link provided for you.

 Simply type in the URL for your site and view the scrollable simulations below on the same screen which shows you how things look on an iPad Retina and iPhone5.
 The iPad simulators shows landscape as well as portrait layouts on the same screen.

 Just enter the URL in the textbox and press “go”.
-You have loads of screen choices to test like a desktop, television, tablet, mobile and even custom screen resolution option where the user can enter his/her own dimensions.
-It allows the use to further select the specific brand or type of device under each kind of screens like under tablets you have 3 kinds of Kindle, Samsung Galaxy tab, Google Nexus 7 and Apple iPad.
-For Mobile devices you have huge list of options like multiple Motorola devices, all the iPhones, Blackberry and a few more Android devices from other brands like Samsung, ASUS, LG etc. And last but not least, different resolutions for television screens from 480p to 720p to 1080p.
+You have loads of screen choices to test like a desktop, television, tablet, mobile and even custom screen resolution option where the user can enter his/her dimensions.
+It allows the user to further select the specific brand or type of device under each kind of screens like under tablets you have 3 kinds of Kindle, Samsung Galaxy Tab, Google Nexus 7 and Apple iPad.
+For Mobile devices, you have a huge list of options like multiple Motorola devices, all the iPhones, Blackberry and a few more Android devices from other brands like Samsung, ASUS, LG, etc. And last but not least, different resolutions for television screens from 480p to 720p to 1080p.
 Pretty cool options huh !!!

 They have the standard screen rotation feature and few other unique features like toggling of scrolling on the device, using a proxy server to check the URLs and sharing the unique link of the URL you are currently testing.